Middle School Attendance

 Absence Intervention Team

-- a representative of the school or district.
+- A representative of the school or district

-The Absence Intervention Team may also include: 1. school psychologist, counselor or social worker.
-2. representatives from a public or non-profit agency.
-3. a case worker from Children Services if there is an open case or if the child is in foster care.
+- A case worker from Children Services if there is an open case or if the student is in foster care

 Job Shadowing